typefacedesign/document-driven-typedesign/UserJourney.md

 * Chris has just completed a test for a Font Family
 * Chris is presented with a summary for each section highlighting any issues or comments relating to questions raised during testing
+* Chris is also shown a list of any Questions or Sections he ignored

 ### View (Any time after testing)